kn-bibs/pathways-data/README.md

 ## For contributors

 Method-specific files should be placed in directories named after the method.
-Files common to multiple methods should go into the `common` directory and be placed in an appropriate sub-directories.
+Files common to multiple methods should go into the `common` directory and be placed in appropriate sub-directories.

 ### Always compress your files